MBA Student in UK

 Week in the Life of an MBA Student in UK

 My first year in London is in its spring term, and I have gotten used to the pace of the curriculum.
 After taking a few days off to recover after my first examinations and assignment submissions in January, I am back in class, reading for and preparing for seminars, and starting my next set of papers.
-After a short breakfast at my student housing in Camden, north London, I leave for the city center to spend an hour or two in the library before going to my 11 a.m.
+After a short breakfast at write for us education my student housing in Camden, north London, I leave for the city center to spend an hour or two in the library before going to my 11 a.m.
 Monday Financial Accounting course.

 After the seminar, I have lunch at one of the nearby cafes that cater to college students before meeting with a study group with whom I am working on a presentation on venture capital.
 The course includes a lot of group work, which I like because it’s a fantastic way to meet people and cultivate potential business relationships.
 After a brief trip to the gym and some afternoon work, I leave for home.